ENTS-H104/backend/README.md

 # Express.js App on Google Cloud Platform (GCP) with ACL, Firebase Auth, OpenWeather API, and Midtrans API

-This guide will help you replicate an Express.js application on Google Cloud Platform (GCP), configure Access Control Lists (ACL), integrate Firebase Authentication, OpenWeather, Midtrans, and API-ML APIs, use Cloud SQL and Firestore.
+This guide will help you replicate an Express.js application on Google Cloud Platform (GCP), configure Access Control Lists (ACL), integrate Firebase Authentication, OpenWeather, Midtrans, use Cloud SQL and Firestore.

 ## Table of Contents